nodejs/admin/social-team.md

 The Social Team is expected to adhere to the [Membership Expectations](https://github.com/nodejs/admin/blob/master/MemberExpectations.md) document.

-Further, the Social Team is expected to be responsive and open to good-faith feedback from both project and community members about their approach to content and interactions on the platforms they maintain.
-Social Team members are expected to be proactive in reacting to good-faith feedback received from project and community members.
+Furthermore, the Social Team is expected to be responsive and open to good-faith feedback from both project and community members about their approach to content and interactions on the platforms they maintain.
+Social Team members are expected to be proactive in reacting to any good-faith feedback received from project and community members.